pypeit/PypeIt/doc/wave_calib.rst

 Instructions on how to use this GUI are available by pressing the '?' key while hovering your mouse over the plotting window.

+Here is a standard sequence of moves once the GUI pops up:

+1. Compare the arc lines to a calibrated spectrum
+2. Use the Magnifying glass to zoom in on one your recognize and which is in the PypeIt linelist(s)
+3. Use 'm' to mark the line (a red line will appear)
+4. Use the slider bar to select the wavelength (vacuum)
+5. Click on Assign Line (it will be blue when you move the mouse back in the plot window)
+6. Repeat 1-5 until you have identified 4+ lines across the spectrum
+7. Use 'f' to fit the current set of lines
+8. Use '+/-' to modify the order number as desired
+9. Use 'a' to auto ID the rest
+10. Use 'f' to fit again

 Once you have completed the manual calibration, you can save your solution (press key 's' while hovering over the plotting window).
 The, update your .pypeit file with the following: